Aryankapse001/E-Commerce-Aryan/README.md

 - **Java**: Programming language used for Android app development.
 - **XML**: Markup language for designing user interfaces in Android apps.

+---

 ## Contributions

-Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
+Contributions are welcome!
+If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.